Govinda (actor): Early life and background

 Govinda was born on 21 December 1963 to former actor Aroon (alias Arun Kumar Ahuja) and singer-actress Nirmala Devi.
 He belongs to an ethnically mixed family, as, through his father, his grandfather was Punjabi while his grandmother was Sindhi, and he himself identifies more with his Punjabi side.

-Govinda's father Aroon hailed from Gujranwala, Punjab which is now in Punjab, Pakistan while his mother was from Varanasi, Uttar Pradesh.
+Govinda's father Aroon hailed from Gujranwala, Punjab which is now in Punjab, Pakistan while his mother was a Bhojpuriya from Varanasi, Uttar Pradesh.
 His father came to Mumbai to become an actor in the late 1930s.
 He is best known for appearing in Mehboob Khan's Aurat (1940).
-Aroon's professional career as an actor lasted for 15 years, from 1939 to 1954.
-In these years, he worked as a hero in 30 films.
+Aroon's professional career as an actor lasted over 40 years, from 1939 to 1984.
+In these years, he worked as a hero in 30 films and in supporting roles in over a dozen films.
 He produced one unsuccessful film which caused financial loss.
-The family, living in a bungalow on Mumbai's Carter Road, moved to Virar, a northern Mumbai suburb, where Govinda was born.
-The youngest of 5 children, he was given the pet name "Chi Chi," meaning "little finger" in Punjabi.
+The family, living in a bungalow on Mumbai's Carter Road, moved to Virar, a city in northern Mumbai suburb, where Govinda was born.
+The youngest of 5 children, he was given the pet name "Chi Chi", meaning "little finger" in Punjabi.